greenelab/lab-website-template/_members/anne-chovie.md

 aliases:
   - A. Chovie
   - A Chovie
+links:
-website: annechovie.com
+  home-page: annechovie.com
   email: anne@chovie.com
   github: anne-chovie
 ---

 Anne is a good dog.